SentineLabs/Yara/README.md

-# yara
+# SentinelLabs Yara Rules

-Public SentinelLabs Yara Rules
+This repository is a collection of public yara rules created by the SentinelLabs team